A Story about how Amazon Practices the Ownership Leadership Principle

 By the end of the day, I was to evaluate a game that a Seattle developer had been building for the Fire Phone for months on end.
 In January 2013, Amazon Game Studios didn't exist, and Amazon was relying on external partners to build launch games for the yet unannounced Fire Phone.

-Starting work on my First Deliverable
+Putting the Ownership Leadership Principle to Work: Starting on my First Deliverable

 By 4pm, my boss, his boss, and I drove to the developer's office and met with their owner and leadership.
 The NEO backpack was still on my back and my employee blue badge wasn't yet cleared by Amazon's servers.
 Yet, there I was, meeting with an external developer to evaluate their game and (as I would find out) to help determine if Amazon should cancel the project.
+Talk about putting the Ownership Leadership Principle in practice from Day 1.

 The meeting with the developer ended at 7pm.
 Then, my boss, my skip-level boss and I debriefed, in the developer's parking lot, standing under a street lamp (in January, Seattle gets dark well before 7pm).
 My two bosses looked at me and, on the spot, asked me for an evaluation.
 They asked what I thought of the state of the game and, more importantly, of the developer's creative team.
 I said that based on what I had seen, the developer wasn't capable to deliver a game, at the quality and on the timeframe, that Amazon wanted.
 I said that if we were looking for a bar-setting launch title, we should either cancel the game or source it to a different, higher-quality studio.
 Over the next month or so, Amazon did decide to terminate development, in some part possibly, due to my recommendation.